JetBrains/kotlin-web-site/docs/topics/native/native-memory-manager.md

 ### Disable garbage collection

 It's recommended to keep GC enabled.
-However, you can disable it in certain cases, for example, for testing purposes or if you encounter issues and have a short-lived program.
-To do that, set the following compilation flag in the Gradle build script:
+However, you can disable it in certain cases, such as for testing purposes or if you encounter issues and have a short-lived program.
+To do so, set the following compilation flag in the Gradle build script:

 ```none
 -Xgc=noop
 ```

-> With this option enabled, GC doesn't collect Kotlin objects, so memory consumption will keep rising as long as the
+> With this option enabled, the GC doesn't collect Kotlin objects, so memory consumption will keep rising as long as the
 > program runs.
 Be careful not to exhaust the system memory.
 >
 {type="warning"}